The golden ratio in form design

 Using this restricted range holds the application together nicely because the user sees a consistent range of forms rather than a mixture of short and tall and fat and thin.
 The two larger forms always appear in landscape orientation but the smaller ones are sometimes useful in portrait form too.

-Just as an aside, we usually design for an 800x600 screen even though most monitors are now larger than that.
-We can never rely on being able to use the full height of the screen because the user will always have the Windows status bar at the bottom of the screen and may well have a Terminal Services bar and Office bar taking yet more pixels off the height.
+Just as an aside, we usually design for an 800x600 screen because that seems to have replaced 640x480 as the lowest resolution we see in commercial office use.
+We can never rely on being able to use the full 600 pixel height of this screen because the user will always have the Windows status bar at the bottom of the screen and may well have a Terminal Services bar and Office bar taking yet more pixels off the height.

 Summary